What is Core Sleep: How to Get a Good Night's Rest

 Consolidation of new memories: Research studies show that slow-wave deep sleep robustly affects the formation and consolidation of memories.
 The brain processes information acquired during the day and stores it in long-term memory, thus solidifying the memory trace and improving cognitive function.

-Immune Function: Core sleep, particularly deep sleep, enhances immune function by dampening inflammation and mobilizing the body to confront pathogens.
+Immune Function: Core sleep, profound sleep, enhances immune function by dampening inflammation and mobilizing the body to confront pathogens.
+Deprivation of core sleep, however, results in an impaired immune response.

 The Science Behind Core Sleep